-Kerala is one of the most visited states by international tourists.
-About 2 million foreign tourists visited Kerala in 2019.
-Some of the most famous destinations in Kerala are Munnar, Kochi, Alleppey, Varkala.
+Kerala is one of the most visited states in India.
+Around 2 million foreign tourists visited Kerala in 2019.
+Some of the most famous destinations in Kerala are Munnar, Kochi, Alleppey, Varkala, etc.

 The Sree Padmanabhaswamy Temple located in Thiruvananthapuram, Kerala is the richest place of worship in the world.
 Vaults full of gold, diamonds, and other precious stones have been discovered in the temple.
 There are some vaults that remain closed due to religious beliefs.

-Kerala is known for its traditional Vallam kali boat racing.
-Many big events are organized every year during the Onam festival.
+Kerala is known for its traditional Vallam Kali boat racing.
+Many big events are organized every year during the Onam festival in various parts of the state.
 It requires incredible synchronization and speed for the oarsmen to win the race.

-Kerala is the first state that experiences monsoon rains in India.
-The monsoon usually reaches Kerala in early June.
+Kerala is the first state that experiences the Monsoon in India.
+The Monsoon usually reaches Kerala in early June.

-Anamudi, the highest peak in Southern India is located in Kerala.
+Anamudi, the highest peak in Southern India is located on the border of the Ernakulum and Idukki districts of Kerala.
 The peak has an elevation of 2,695 meters.